 Mom’s face darkened.
-“And if you don’t put yourself out there, Daria, you might not even get that!
-Anyway, you have made some good connections at that school.
+“If you don’t put yourself out there, Daria, you might not even get that!
+Anyway, you have made some strong connections at that school.
 Didn’t Armand say you’d have a place on the next archeological expedition?
 That might be a good place to start.”

 Daria hated to admit it, but mom had a point.
 Armand had been in Old Ebonheart for the past few months, but Jolda did say he’d be back for the holidays.

 A sharp rap at the door grabbed everyone’s attention.